 Take Your Time

-At IoF, we extol the value of setting healthy boundaries, and encourage our Grad School Rockstars members to know what those boundaries look and feel like.
+At IoF, we extol the value of setting healthy boundaries, and encourage our clients to know what those boundaries look and feel like.
 However, too often we equate setting boundaries with taking an all-or-nothing approach, firmly saying yes or no to requests that come our way.
 Sometimes, a firm “no” is the way to go, but maintaining healthy and caring boundaries sometimes also involves taking the time you need to gather more info, and settle into a comfortable decision you feel good about.
 Healthy boundaries are self-care, in that they are a tool for empowerment, not restriction.

 Podcast episodes, articles, and offers right to your inbox to help you rock your interdisciplinary career